 We have all experienced anxiety in response to a perceived stressful situation.
 Anxiety becomes heightened as the situation becomes more vague and less familiar.

 A panic attack is an overwhelming sense of dread and fear, and is the extreme result of feeling anxious.
 Some of the physiological components of general anxiety and a panic attack are rapid heart palpitations, chest pain or discomfort, choking, dizziness, sweating, trembling or shaking, and cold, clammy hands.
 The student may experience feelings of worry or fear and may anticipate some misfortune.
-S/he may complain of poor concentration, being on edge, being easily distracted, memory problems and/or fitful sleep.
-The student may also indicate unreasonably high self- expectations, and be very critical of her/his performance.
-This student may constantly think about and discuss her/his problems and possible solutions, but be too fearful to take action.
+They may complain of poor concentration, being on edge, being easily distracted, memory problems and/or fitful sleep.
+The student may also indicate unreasonably high self- expectations, and be very critical of their performance.
+This student may constantly think about and discuss their problems and possible solutions, but be too fearful to take action.

 - Inability to relax.